-My research draws on multiple disciplines (e.g., political science, human geography, and environmental management), interdisciplinary approaches, and strives to use advanced and innovative methods.
+My research draws on multiple disciplines in the context of sustainability science; established theoretical frameworks; and, strives to use advanced and innovative methods.

 It is predominantly empirical, drawing on case studies in the context of coastal and marine social-ecological systems, climate change adaptation and natural resources management in Australia, Southeast Asia and Brazil.

 Current interests include governance, policy and regulatory implications of using novel and emerging technologies for environmental outcomes, and governance, policy and regulatory innovation in the context of environmental and technological change.